 From there, you have to compare your options.

 What if there are no good options for alcohol rehab near me?

-How do I know which alcohol rehab center is best?
+How do I know which alcohol rehab center near me is best?

 If you’ve never gone to rehab before, you probably don’t know what separates the great rehabs from questionable ones.
 Here are some things to look for:

 - Treatment – Check that the provider has a “dual-diagnosis” license and is authorized to prescribe medications for alcoholism like anti-cravings.
 That means you’ll be able to tackle underlying mental health issues (like anxiety, depression and trauma) and rebalance your brain.
 Without properly addressing co-occurring issues, treatment is unlikely to be successful.

 - Staff – You should be able to see the treatment team and their credentials on the website.
 Look for education, including masters-level, and actual experience.
 Look for a therapist-to-client ratio of at least 1:8.